-CORVALLIS, Ore. — Mild days and cool nights in fall promise a spectacular show of color, especially when the weather brings a slow progression from warm to cool days and chilly — but not freezing — nights.
+CORVALLIS, Ore. — Mild days and cool nights in fall can produce a spectacular show of color, especially when the transition from warm to cool weather happens gradually and nights are chilly — but not freezing.

-That weather pattern encourages dormancy in plants and leads to the breakdown of chlorophyll, the green pigment in leaves, said Neil Bell, a horticulturist with the Oregon State University Extension Service.
-As the green fades, brilliant autumn colors are revealed.
+That pattern encourages plants to enter dormancy and triggers the breakdown of chlorophyll, the green pigment in leaves, said Neil Bell, a horticulturist with the Oregon State University Extension Service.
+As chlorophyll fades, vibrant fall colors emerge.

-While trees often steal the spotlight in fall, shrubs offer equally rich color and beauty — and they’re easier to fit into a typical home landscape.
-Fall is a great time to take stock of what you’d like to add to your garden and either purchase plants now or take notes for spring.
-Most nurseries still have good selections in stock.
+While trees often steal the spotlight in autumn, shrubs offer equally rich color and beauty — and they’re easier to fit into most home landscapes.
+Fall is also a good time to assess what your garden needs and either plant now or plan ahead for spring.
+Many nurseries still have strong selections available.

-If planting now, make sure the soil isn’t saturated, and follow these tips for success:
+If planting in fall, be sure the soil is not saturated and follow these guidelines:

-• If roots are circling the pot, trim off the bottom mass and scuff the sides of the root ball.
+- If roots are circling the pot, trim off the bottom mass and lightly scuff the sides of the root ball.

-• Place the plant in the hole with the top of the root ball level with the soil surface.
+- Set the plant so the top of the root ball is level with the soil surface.

-• Backfill with native soil only — no compost or amendments unless you’re improving the entire bed.
+- Backfill using native soil only — avoid compost or amendments unless improving the entire bed.

-To help you choose, Bell recommends these six standout shrubs for their brilliant fall foliage and multi-season appeal.
+Bell recommends the following shrubs for their vivid fall foliage and multi-season interest.

 Burning bush (Euonymus alatus)

-Winter interest includes ridged “wings” on the stems.
-Although often sold as a dwarf form under the name ‘Compactus’, it can grow 8 to 10 feet tall and wide.
-In the Pacific Northwest, it’s a garden favorite, though it's invasive in parts of the eastern U.S.
+Winter interest comes from the ridged “wings” on its stems.
+Often sold as a dwarf form under the name ‘Compactus,’ it can still reach 8–10 feet tall and wide.
+While popular in the Pacific Northwest, it is invasive in parts of the eastern United States.

 Hardy to USDA Zone 3.